uladz-zubrycki/VSMinimal/README.md

 A minimalistic setup inspired by https://github.com/tonsky/vscode-theme-alabaster for a light visual studio theme.

-Use `Tools` > `Import and export settings` to get it applied.
-Don't forget to save your current setup before.
-You will probably need to replace `Theme Id="{Guid}"` to use your current theme id.

 Here is how it looks like:
 1. Locals and variables are highlighted with blue;
 2. Comments are coloured green;